awsdocs/aws-chatbot-admin-guide/doc_source/test-notifications-cw.md

    1. For **Send a notification to\.\.\.**, choose your SNS topic that has a subscription to AWS Chatbot\.
 If the SNS topic is subscribed in AWS Chatbot, the endpoint value for AWS Chatbot appears in the **Email \(endpoints\)** field\.
 **Note**
-If the endpoint value doesn't appear in the **Email \(endpoints\)** field, make sure that the SNS topic is set up correctly in the Slack channel or Amazon Chime webhook\.
-For more information, see [Setting Up AWS Chatbot with Slack](getting-started.md#slack-setup) or [Setting Up AWS Chatbot with Amazon Chime](getting-started.md#chime-setup)\.
+If the endpoint value doesn't appear in the **Email \(endpoints\)** field, make sure that the SNS topic is set up correctly in the Microsoft Teams channel, Slack channel or Amazon Chime webhook\.
+For more information, see [Setting up AWS Chatbot with Microsoft Teams](teams-setup.md), [Setting up AWS Chatbot with Slack](slack-setup.md), or [Setting up AWS Chatbot with Amazon Chime](chime-setup.md)\.

    1. Choose **Next**\.